 It is the consumer's responsibility to ensure the chimney system is safe and in good operating condition.
 The manufacturer will not be held responsible for an accident attributed to a unit connected to a faulty chimney system.
-This stove is considered a recreational stove and carries no warranty except for shipping damage, which must be reported with 10 days of receiving shipment to ensure replacement or repair from a warranty claim through the shipping company.
+Shipping damage must be reported within 10 days of receiving shipment to ensure replacement or repair from a warranty claim through the shipping company.

-IMPROPER INSTALLATION: The manufacturer will not be held responsible for damage caused by the malfunction of a stove due to improper installation, CHIMNEY FIRES OR OVER-FIRING THE STOVE.
-It is very important to use only specified Components when installing Do not use makeshift methods or material which may compromise the installation.
+\IMPROPER INSTALLATION: The manufacturer will not be held responsible for damage caused by the malfunction of a stove due to improper installation, CHIMNEY FIRES OR OVER-FIRING THE STOVE.
+It is especially important to use only specified Components when installing.
+Do not use makeshift methods or material which may compromise the installation.
 Improper Parts used can cause chimney fire and poor stove performance including exposure to carbon Monoxide.
-509 STOVES will not be liable for consequential or indirect damage to property or persons resulting from the use of this product. consult a professional installer if you have any questions.
+Flame Innovation will not be liable for consequential or indirect damage to property or persons resulting from the use of this product.
+Consult a professional installer if you have any questions.